rbhlinux/ansible-6.10upgrade/README.md

 Run the following role with
-ansible-playbook gpg.yml -K (If NOPASSWD is not there else -K can be ignored)
+ansible-playbook roles.yml -K (If NOPASSWD is not there else -K can be ignored)

+1) Check for ONBOOT parameter
+2) Check for rhel repos (this is for centos)

 Things did:
 1) yum install ansible -y